For the purposes of this chapter, words and terms used herein shall be interpreted as follows:

 - An enclosed floor area partly or wholly underground.
 A basement shall be considered a story if the majority of the basement has a clearance from floor to ceiling of 6.5 feet or greater and the top of the ceiling of the basement is an average of five or more feet above the finished grade along the majority of the front side of the building that faces onto a street.

 - BED-AND-BREAKFAST INN

-- An accessory use to an owner-occupied principal dwelling contained in the principal dwelling and/or its accessory structure that includes the rental of overnight sleeping accommodations and bathroom access for temporary overnight guests and does not exceed the maximum number of overnight guests specified in § 270-99 for this use; that does not provide any cooking facilities for actual use by guests, and that only provides meals to overnight guests, employees of the establishment and residents of the dwelling.
-Overnight stays shall be restricted to transient visitors to the area, employees of the establishment and their family.
+- A dwelling and/or its accessory structure, which includes the rental of overnight sleeping accommodations and bathroom access for temporary overnight guests, that meets the maximum number of overnight guests specified in § 295-50 for this use and which does not provide any cooking facilities for actual use by guests and which only provides meals to overnight guests, employees and residents of the dwelling.
+Overnight stays shall be restricted to transient visitors to the area, employees and their families.
+See requirements in § 295-50.

 - BUILDING COVERAGE

 - The percentage obtained by dividing the total horizontal area covered by all buildings on a lot by the total lot area of a lot.
 For the purposes of this definition, "building coverage" shall include all buildings that are under a roof.

 - BUILDING HEIGHT

 - The vertical distance measured from the mean level of the ground surrounding the building to a point midway between the highest and the lowest point of the roof, but not including exempted structures as provided in § 295-122.
 However, for a structure with a floor area of less than 1,000 square feet that is accessory to a dwelling, the maximum height shall be measured from the average grade at the front of the structure to the top of the roof.